fbpx

 About this event

-Join us at the Melbourne Holocaust Museum for the rare opportunity to hear first-hand from Holocaust survivor Abram Goldberg OAM.
+Join us at the Melbourne Holocaust Museum for the rare opportunity to hear first-hand from Holocaust survivor Andre Dubrowin.

-Join us on the 11th of August to meet Abe and learn about his experiences.
+Join us on the 22nd of September to meet Andre and learn about his experiences.

 Event details